manelcagigos/Higher-degree-studies-projects/README.md

 Name of the type of studies:
 **`Ciclo Formativo de Grado Superior en Desarrollo de Aplicaciones Multiplataforma`**

-You cand find what this studies are about in the next webpage: "<a href="https://www.todofp.es/que-estudiar/loe/informatica-comunicaciones/des-aplicaciones-multiplataforma.html" target="_blank">TodoFP</a>"[^1].
+You cand find what this studies are about in the next webpage: [TodoFP](https://www.todofp.es/que-estudiar/loe/informatica-comunicaciones/des-aplicaciones-multiplataforma.html)[^1].

 ---